 Eastman Kodak advertised the A Ordinary Kodak camera as the Young Folks' Kodak.
-Priced at 6.00 dollars in the early 1890s, the A Ordinary model was the least expensive in Kodak's entire line.
-Given the price, I can see why Kodak marketed the A Ordinary to financially comfortable parents.
+Priced at $6.00 in the early 1890s, the A Ordinary model was the least expensive in Kodak's entire line.
+Given the price I imagine that Kodak needed to market the A Ordinary to financially well-off parents.

 If I was a "young folk" at the time, and could afford the expense of film and processing, I would have been ecstatic receiving this camera as say — a birthday present.